 Berlin, the capital city of Germany, is rich with both history and innovation.
-I had the pleasure of visiting Berlin with Jack at the beginning of April, even thought it was a very short trip.
-We flew to Berlin via Skyscanner for £18 per person with Ryan Air; flying from London Stansted Airport to Berlin Schönefeld Airport.
-We landed pretty late at night and went straight to our hostel, City Hostel Wombat that was about an hour away from the airport by the S-Bahn train (more about this later).
-Jack and I stayed in a Mixed 4-Beds Dorm that cost around £20 per person per night; which was relatively cheap.
-Since we arrived very late at night and left early in the morning, I can’t give a thorough review of the hostel, but I will say that there were no covers in our beds so there were less privacy when we were sleeping; we had big lockers to ourselves, which could fit a small luggage.
-We also had an en-suite bathroom that had a very nice shower facility, so overall, our room was satisfactory.
+I had the pleasure of visiting Berlin at the beginning of April 2018, even thought it was a very short trip.
+I found a flight deal to Berlin via Skyscanner for £18 per person with Ryan Air; flying from London Stansted Airport to Berlin Schönefeld Airport.
+I landed pretty late at night and went straight to my hostel, City Hostel Wombat that was about an hour away from the airport by the S-Bahn train (more about this later).
+I stayed in a Mixed 4-Beds Dorm that cost around £20 per person per night; which was relatively cheap.
+Since I arrived very late at night and left early in the morning, I can’t give a thorough review of the hostel, but I will say that there were no covers in the beds so there were less privacy when I was sleeping; everyone had one big lockers to ourselves, which could fit a small luggage.
+There was also an en-suite bathroom that had a very nice shower facility, so overall, my room was satisfactory.
 One thing that I didn’t like about this hostel was how loud it was during night time; it was not just from the people that were probably partying in the hostel, but the people outside on the street that were either shouting or playing music and even cars and motorcycles that were passing by during the night time.
 I would definitely recommend finding a different hostel that are situated in a quieter neighborhood for those who care about getting a good sleep during the night; if not, the Wombats City Hostel may be a great fit for those who love to party and does not mind noises during the night time.

 Picture courtesy of Wombats City Hostel Berlin

-Jack and I only had one full day in Berlin, so we opted for the Day Ticket that allowed us to travel within the ABC zone of Berlin which cost 7.70 Euro per person.
-Berlin is divided into three tariff zones: AB, BC und ABC.
+I only had one full day in Berlin, so I opted for the Day Ticket that allowed me to travel within the ABC zone of Berlin which cost 7.70 Euro per person.
+Berlin is divided into three tariff zones: AB, BC and ABC.
 Tariff zone AB includes the urban area to the city boundary.
-Zone ABC additionally includes Berlin’s surrounding area and Potsdam Hauptbahnhof, which was the option we chose.
+Zone ABC additionally includes Berlin’s surrounding area and Potsdam Hauptbahnhof, which was the option I chose.
 More info on other types of fares can be found here.
-Our ticket also allowed us to travel in all forms of public transportation such as the Tram, Bus, S-Bahn and the Underground (U-Bahn).
-We did most of our traveling on the S-Bahn, which was pretty much trains that were running above ground, and the U-Bahn, the underground train.
+My ticket also allowed me to travel in all forms of public transportation such as the Tram, Bus, S-Bahn and the Underground (U-Bahn).
+I did most of my traveling on the S-Bahn, which were trains that were running above ground, and the U-Bahn, the underground train.

-The first thing we did on our trip was trying out Berlin’s famous Kebab shop, Mustafa’s Gemüse Kebap.
-Jack and I both got their famous doner, which cost just 2.90 Euro.
+The first thing I did on my trip was trying out Berlin’s famous Kebab shop, Mustafa’s Gemüse Kebap.
+I got their famous doner, which cost just 2.90 Euro!
 It was so delicious, and as much as I would love to have another one, I was full with just one doner.

 Mustafa’s Gemüse Kebap